top of page

 Do labels really help anyone?

 If it's a label for the sake of a label, then no. But would you really trust a pharmacist giving you a rash cream for your cough?
-Knowing the difference between experiences and conditions can really allow you to get the proper help you deserve.
+Knowing the difference between experiences and conditions can really allow you to get the proper help you deserve, especially when it comes to conditions like postnatal depression.

-Women with pre-existing mental health conditions, or who are in abusive relationships, are more likely to suffer from post-natal mental health issues.
+Women with pre-existing mental health conditions, or who are in abusive relationships, are more likely to suffer from postnatal mental health issues.
 Knowing yourself, as well as when to ask for support, is key.
+This might involve seeking perinatal counselling or postnatal depression counselling.

 Baby blues